BIBLE EXPLORE

 That morning, Jesus was standing by the lake preaching to a crowd of people.
 He saw two boats on the sea shore and one of them was Simon's boat!
 He got into the Simon's boat,and taught the crowd of people from the sea shore.
 When Jesus was done teaching he told Simon to put his nets into the water to try to catch some fish.
 Simon told Jesus that he'd been out all night and hadn't caught any fish at all, but that he would listen to Jesus anyway and put the net into the water.
 When Simon did this the net became so full of fish that it began to break.
 Mime putting the net in the water and trying to haul it back up.
 Invite one of the children to help you.

 He had to call a friend to help bring in the nets and the fish.
 Simon was amazed by all the fish they had caught and was embarrassed because he knew that he was a man who made mistakes and did bad things.
 He didn't think he deserved to have such a wonderful thing happen to him-- he didn't deserve all the fish they'd caught.
 But Jesus told Simon and the other men that they would become fishers of men, that from now on, they would spend their time telling other people about Jesus and how much Jesus loves them.
-When Simon and the other men heard this they parked their boats and left everything they had a followed Jesus.
+When Simon and the other men heard this they parked their boats and left everything they had and followed Jesus.

 • I wonder why Peter left his nets and boat.